PyxelM/alucinara/content/cultures/morellic/morellic-culture.md

 Once done, she enlisted the help of the fire god's brother, the ice god, to freeze her creatures, after which she scattered them across the landscape of the [2nd Realm](locations/2nd-realm/2nd-realm.md).

 ### The Tail
-As the proto-morellic minikin believed they had come form squirrels, they saw their tails as a direct physical manifestation of their connection to their divine ancestors.
+As the Morellic minikin believe they came form squirrels, they see their tails as a direct physical manifestation of their connection to their divine ancestors.

 #### Tail Removal
-Due to their deification of the body part, lack of them was a major taboo, and removal of the tail was reserved for criminal punishments or extreme counter-cultural body modification.
+Due to their deification of the body part, lack of tails is a major taboo and removal of them is reserved for criminal punishments or extreme counter-cultural body modification.

-The lack of a tail was seen that a Minikin's body was desecrated.
-It was common to throw stones or other objects at tail-less others, as bruising and wounding an already desecrated body would bring luck to those whom still retained their tails.
+The lack of a tail is seen that a Minikin's body is desecrated.
+It is common to throw stones or other objects at tail-less others, as bruising and wounding an already desecrated body would bring luck to those whom still retain their tails.

 ##### Weaponry
-In fact, as the proto-morellic culture became more advanced, a specialised weapon was developed to cut off tails, similar to the guillotine in the 0th Realm.
+In fact, as the Morellic culture became more advanced, a specialised weapon was developed to cut off tails, similar to the guillotine in the 0th Realm.

 The weapon was handheld, similar to a sickle, but was incredibly sharp - designed to take the extremity off in one swipe.